LearnOnDemandSystems/docs/lod/code-lab.md

 # Code Labs

 Code Labs are a lab platform type with a code editor user interface (UI) in the lab client and a backend service calling docker containers to run code.
-The code is executed in a Code Container, which a language specific docker image with a compiler run time where the code is compiled and evaluated.
+The code is executed in a Code Container, which a language specific Docker image with a compiler run time where the code is compiled and evaluated.

 ## Table of Contents
   * [Starting a Code Lab](#starting-a-code-lab)